cromefire/preact-mwc-styled/README.md

 (If this library is good enough for your use case, it's currently not well tested)

 ### Why do I need to use these loaders?
 * `style-loader`: Inserts the css for the components into DOM.
-`/usable` is optional and only inserts css an use.
+Can be replaced with `extract-loader` in production.
 * `css-loader`: See `sass-loader` documentation
 * `postcss`:
   * `postcss-custom-properties`: To "compile" your theme into the css